Checking date: 28/04/2025 10:37:37

 Description of contents: programme

-The course presents the main HR topics from a strategic perspective: - Effective deign of HR strategies - Talent attraction policies (recruitment and selection) - Talent development policies (training and career management) - Performance management programmes - Compensation policies - Effective implementation of HR strategies
+The course addresses key topics in human resource (HR) management from a strategic perspective: - Effective design of human resource strategies - Talent attraction policies (recruitment and selection) - Talent development and learning policies (training and career management) - Performance management policies - Compensation policies - Effective implementation of HR strategies

 Learning activities and methodology

-The course will be based on case studies, a reading list, and presentations.
-Discussing and sharing ideas and experiences will be pivotal for the development of the course.
-Students will be encouraged to share their insights and thoughts in class discussions.
-As with other areas of HRM, most issues, cases and problems will not have "one right" answer, although some answers will be more valid than others.
-Thus, being right or wrong should not be a major concern for students when participating in class discussions.
-All viewpoints will be of interest.
-Everyone is expected to adopt a critical approach to their peers' contributions, and any disagreement should be explained.
-Each student is expected to be: - Prepared for each class session, whereby assigned readings, exercises and case studies are to be completed as required - A committed and loyal contributor to the learning team - Respectful and polite in class discussions and activities - Present at all classes - Punctual In this course, students should not use artificial intelligence tools to carry out the work or exercises proposed by the faculty.
+The course is based on case study analysis, readings, and presentations by the professor.
+Debate and the exchange of ideas are essential elements for the course's development.
+Students will be consistently invited to share their own perspectives on the study material and to participate in class discussions.
+As in many other areas of Management, the cases and issues analyzed will not have a single "right" answer, although some ideas may be better supported than others.
+Therefore, being "right" or "wrong" should not be a primary concern for students when taking part in discussions.
+All viewpoints may offer valuable insights.
+Each student is expected to listen to others and explain any disagreements respectfully.
+Each student is expected to: - Prepare for each session, which includes reading the assigned articles and completing scheduled exercises. - Contribute to teamwork in a committed and fair manner. - Participate politely in class discussions. - Attend every class. - Be punctual.
+In this course, students should not use artificial intelligence tools to carry out the work or exercises proposed by the faculty.
 In the event that the use of AI by the student gives rise to academic fraud by falsifying the results of an exam or work required to accredit academic performance, the Regulation of the University Carlos III of Madrid of partial development of the Law 3/2022, of February 24th, of University Coexistence, will be applied.

 Assessment System